hulyak/react-tutorial/docs/doc4.md

 We need to display our recipes, for that let's create a `Recipe` component.

-Go to `src > components`, create a new component and name it `Recipe.js`.
+Go to `src > components`, create a new component, and name it `Recipe.js`.
 Copy this code and this code will allow us to display individual recipes.

 Here, I have used some Semantic UI components to display our individual recipes.